soniacherop-source/phase1-aviation-risk/README.md

 Key Business Questions

-Which aircraft manufacturers and models are associated with lower fatal injury rates?
+-Which aircraft manufacturers and models are associated with lower fatal injury rates?

-Which phases of flight present the highest safety risks?
+-Which phases of flight present the highest safety risks?

-How have aviation accident trends changed over time?
+-How have aviation accident trends changed over time?

-The primary stakeholder for this analysis is the Head of the Aviation Division, who will use these insights to guide aircraft acquisition and operational planning.
+-The primary stakeholder for this analysis is the Head of the Aviation Division, who will use these insights to guide aircraft acquisition and operational planning.

 Data Understanding